Who's who in your veterinary practice

 Advanced Practitioners

-Is seeing an Advanced Practitioner or RCVS Specialist expensive?
+Is seeing an RCVS Specialist or Advanced Practitioner expensive?

-Our Find a Vet service enables you to search for advanced and specialist practitioners in your area, with advanced search options to help you find the most appropriate expert for your pet's needs.
+Our Find a Vet service enables you to search for RCVS Specialists and Advanced Practitioners in your area, with advanced search options to help you find the most appropriate expert for your pet's needs.

 Registered veterinary nurse

-RVNs can carry out a wide range of procedures, from giving injections and administering anaesthetics to providing nursing care and offering health advice.
-If you'd like to confirm that a veterinary nurse is registered with us, you can do so using our Find a Vet service and selecting 'nurse'.
+If you wish to confirm that a veterinary nurse is registered with us, you can use our Find a Vet service and select the 'nurse' option.

 Student veterinary surgeon

-Student vets are allowed to carry out many of the same procedures as registered vets, provided they are supervised by a registered vet.
+Student vets are allowed to carry out many of the same tasks as registered veterinary surgeons, as long as they are under appropriate direction and/or supervision from a registered vet.

 Student veterinary nurse